Optum/kong-spec-expose/README.md

 1. Plugin enables Kong users to specify the endpoint of their API specification.

 2. Plugin will validate the Proxy request is GET method, and will validate the proxy request ends with "/specz".
-If these two requirements are met, the endpoint will return the specification documentation of the API Service with Content-Type header identical to what the API Service exposes.
+If these two requirements are met, the endpoint will return the specification documentation of the API Service with Content-Type header identical to what the API specification exposes.

 ## Supported Kong Releases
 Kong >= 0.12.x